Navid-089/CSE-326-Information-System-Design-Sessional/readme.md

 # ChirpStack Network Server Setup and Adding Gateways and Devices

 This document outlines the steps taken to install and configure the ChirpStack Network Server on Ubuntu in an EC2 server.
+It also describes how to connect the gateways and devices to the Network and integrating the Network Server with Application Server.

 ---